I18n (internationalization)

 Translating Dates

-we rely upon the locale to determine date format.
+When we use DateElement or DatesElement we rely upon the locale to determine date format.

-object which contains different variations of date formatting tags depending on what parts of a date our element displays.
+In the locale file look for vueform.dateFormats object which contains different variations of date formatting tags depending on what parts of a date our element displays.

-Here's the default configuration from @vueform/vueform/locales/en/index.js
+Here's the default configuration from @vueform/vueform/locales/en/index.mjs:

-// @vueform/vueform/locales/en/index.js
+// @vueform/vueform/locales/en/index.mjs

 export default {